dellsystem/comp206/readme.md

 1. Create a new directory in your public_html/ folder called 206-ass5 or something like that.
 2. Remove or rename the .git directory in your old comp206/ (or whatever) directory, so you don't do stuff in this directory by accident (the old sites need to stay the same until the TAs finish grading them).
 3.  `cd` into the new directory and run `git init`.
 Then run `git remote add origin git@github.com:dellsystem/comp206.git`, then pull with `git pull origin master`.
-4.  **If you haven't done so already, add the URL of your ass5 directory to near the bottom of game.py.
-This is in bold because it is important.**
+4.  <del>If you haven't done so already, add the URL of your ass5 directory to near the bottom of game.py.
+This is in bold because it is important.</del> I figured them out (I'm a genius)

 To do
 -----